BenTaylorPublic/screeps/README.md

         Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null

-Writing on a room sign via a flag

 Optional buildings
     Links
         If you have less links than the cap, run the linkCheck logic on every stage loop